-- Have the program brochure and applications translated into Spanish and made available on the Maryland State Department of Education and Maryland Learning Links websites. - Request that the Hearing Aid Loan Bank Program brochure and applications be made available electronically on the Infant Hearing Program website (Maryland Department of Mental Health and Hygiene). - Continue to disseminate program information to infant and toddler service providers as well as the community.
-In addition, pediatricians and otolaryngologists will receive information as well.
+- 1. Translate the program brochure and applications into Spanish and made available on the Maryland State Department of Education and Maryland Learning Links websites. - 2.
+Request that the Hearing Aid Loan Bank Program brochure and applications be made available electronically on the Infant Hearing Program website (Maryland Department of Mental Health and Hygiene). - 3.
+Continue to disseminate program information to all school aged service providers as well as the community.
+In addition, pediatricians and otolaryngologists will receive information. - 4.
+Distribute the updated program brochure and applications reflecting the expanded age eligibility on the Maryland State Department of Education and Maryland Learning Links websites - 5.
+Request that a copy of the HALB brochure be placed in all packets distributed to newly diagnosed children through the Department of Health and Mental Hygiene.